KHDV

-KHDV (107.9 FM, "107.9 The Drive") is an American FM radio station licensed by the Federal Communications Commission (FCC) to serve the city of Darby, Montana.
-It airs a classic hits music format.
+KHDV (107.9 FM, "107.9 The Drive") is a silent American FM radio station licensed by the Federal Communications Commission (FCC) to serve the city of Darby, Montana.
+It last aired a classic hits music format.

 The license was the result of an auction held January 31, 2006, which awarded the license for a bid of $178,000.
 The station was granted its construction permit on June 28, 2006, and received permission to begin full power operation on September 6, 2007.

-On September 1, 2013 KHDV changed their format from country to classic hits, branded as "The Drive".
+On September 1, 2013, KHDV changed their format from country to classic hits, branded as "The Drive".

+KHDV signed off the air on New Year's Eve 2024, as owner Sheila Callahan retired from radio broadcasting.
+Sister station KMSO 102.5, repeated on K292GH in Hamilton, also signed off.